VictoryLN/Lostark-Auto-Fish/README.md

 ## Usage
 Edit `main.py` to set your `fishing_keybind`. <br>
-Have Lost Ark open and stand at fishing spot.
-Switch lost ark into focus window within 5 seconds of running script. <br>
 Optionally provice how much `[energy]` you want to spend (assuming 60 energy per successful catch).
 Will fish until you run out by default.
 ```bash
 python main.py [energy]
 ```
+Switch lost ark into focus window within 5 seconds of running script and make sure your cursor is at fishing spot. <br>